mozilla/node-convict/packages/convict/README.md

 ### convict.addFormat(format) or convict.addFormat(name, validate, coerce[, rewrite = false])

-Adds a new custom format, `format` being an object, see example below. `rewrite = true` will let you rewrite an existing format.
+Adds a new custom format, `format` is an object, see example below. `rewrite = true` will let you rewrite an existing format.
 E.g.:
 ```javascript